certaindragon3/Jiesen-Huang-infovis-redesign-project/README.md

 The Heat Vulnerability Index (HVI) shows neighborhoods whose residents are more at risk for dying during and immediately following extreme heat.
 It uses a statistical model to summarize important social and environmental factors that contribute to neighborhood heat risk.
 Neighborhoods are scored from 1 (lowest risk) to 5 (highest risk).

-## Purpose and Use Cases

-This tool serves multiple purposes:

-- **Public Health Planning**: Helps health officials identify priority areas for heat mitigation strategies
-- **Resource Allocation**: Guides the placement of cooling centers, tree planting, and other interventions
-- **Policy Development**: Supports evidence-based policy decisions around climate adaptation
-- **Community Advocacy**: Enables communities to advocate for needed resources
-- **Research**: Provides a platform for studying the relationship between heat risk and social/environmental factors

 ## Data Source and Methodology

 The Heat Vulnerability Index data is provided by the NYC Department of Health and Mental Hygiene (DOHMH).
 The index combines several key factors: